 Alternative Testing Methods

-Students who have documentation that indicates a need for alternative testing methods, such as extended time, rest breaks, oral testing, or testing in a non-distracting environment, may have tests administered in an alternate location selected by the professor or in the Academic Advising office.
+Students who have documentation that indicates a need for alternative testing methods, such as extended time, rest breaks, oral testing, or testing in a low distraction environment, may have tests administered in an alternate location selected by the professor or in CASA.
 There are forms that are used to access this service, which specify the process and policies in detail.
 Students are encouraged to start the process of completing the forms the day before classes begin in order to coordinate the process in a timely fashion with professors' schedules.